digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 **How can I operate a ``DevNet`` node?**

-Use the Docker compose ``DevNet`` [deployment from Splice](https://docs.dev.sync.global/validator_operator/validator_compose.html).
+Use the Docker compose ``DevNet`` `deployment from Splice <https://docs.dev.sync.global/validator_operator/validator_compose.html>`__.
 We recommend using the Docker compose configuration for integration and long-term testing.

+**Where do I start when I am ready to run an application on my node?**

+Refer to the :externalref:`CN Utilities documentation <utility-prerequisites>` for application-specific deployment instructions with an example.
+As a general rule, deploying an app on your node requires installing the application DARs.
+CN Utilities also includes an image that supports uploading the DARs within your cluster.

 **How does my team gain access to an enterprise license?**

-Get an Enterprise evaluation license by filling out our [contact form](https://www.digitalasset.com/contact-us?comments=I'm%20requesting%20access%20to%20jFrog).
+Get an Enterprise evaluation license by filling out our `contact form <https://www.digitalasset.com/contact-us?comments=I'm%20requesting%20access%20to%20jFrog>`__.
 The evaluation license is good for six months and is renewable.
 Please allow 24 hours for the request to be processed.
 The evaluation license includes VPN access to ``DevNet``.